31 Creative Project Ideas To Inspire New Expression

 Then fine-tune each sentence to make it fit your chosen style or until it feels natural and “poetic” to you.

-4. Write a manifesto.
+4. Write a Personal Mission Statement.

 How do your strongest beliefs influence your intentions for your life and your impact on the world?